Determine Buy-Sell Imbalance Using Cost Index

 costIndexTable = table; costIndexTable.Symbol = TradeData.Symbol; costIndexTable.Date = TradeData.Date; costIndexTable.Side = sideIndicator; costIndexTable.TotalVolume = TradeData.Volume; costIndexTable.TotalCost = totalCost; costIndexTable.IndexCost = indexCost;

-that contains the nonlinear equation to solve.
-To access the code
+nonlinear equation to solve.
+To access the code for the

 costIndexExampleEq function, enter

 ImbalancePctADV— Imbalance as percentage of average daily volume

 ImbalancePctDayVolume— Imbalance as percentage of the daily volume